Skip to main content

 What's it like?

 OURC is a tight-knit, friendly and welcoming group of students who spend a lot of time socialising and shooting together.
 We are very welcoming to new members and strive to get to know them early on in term.
 Successful teams are not just built out of talented shooters – the team must have a trusting and friendly atmosphere to operate well.
-OURC is certainly a sort of ‘shooting family’, in which much emphasis is not only placed upon training and shooting, but socialising and having fun as well.
+OURC is certainly a sort of 'shooting family', in which much emphasis is not only placed upon training and shooting, but bonding and having fun too.

 Our documentation

-Here you can view our Constitution, Code of Practice, and Risk Assessment.
+Here you can view our Constitution, Code of Conduct, and Risk Assessment.
 Oxford University Rifle Club is a Home Office Approved Rifle Club, and is affiliated with the National Rifle Association, the National Small-bore Rifle Association, and the Oxfordshire Rifle Association.